cotes2020/jekyll-theme-chirpy/_tabs/about.md

 I am a software engineer by trade.
 I enjoy flying and currently hold PPL and IFR rating.
 I learned flying around 2010 and I have been buzzing around ever since.

 I currently live in the Bay area, and I am builiding [Sling Tsi](https://www.airplanefactory.com/aircraft/sling-tsi/).
 This is my blog to track the build progress!

+And you can also visit my [youtube channel](https://youtube.com/@fanlikesfly?si=js8FdJK355CfoLQp) for my flight video logs.